MeanyLodge/History/Area/Con-Rod-Curve/index.md

 ### History

 This is on F.S.
 Road 54 - just east of the Yakima River bridge.
 It was here on a horrible Sunday night in 1976 that a connecting rod burst through the side of the Tom Cat engine block.
-It was about 8 PM, raining, dark, sleep crust all over, crying kids, mad parents, the works.
+It was about 8 PM, raining, dark, sleet crust all over, crying kids, mad parents, the works.
 Believe it or not, a new engine was in [Tom Cat](/Machine/Tomcat) by Wednesday night, and the hut opened the next weekend as usual. <sup>[nw][]</sup>

 Jan 20 On Sunday evening outward trip at Yakima River bridge, broke con-rod in engine.
 Bad snow contributed.
 Broken con-rod breached pan dumping engine oil.
 By bandaging pan, tying rope to restrain flailing con-rod, using 5 cylinders and 16 quarts of oil, managed to run tractor out to overpass.
-In ensuing 3 days, volunteers assembled a replacement engine and installed in tractor - no loss of weekend time. <sup>[hw](History-Walt)</sup>
+In ensuing 3 days, volunteers assembled a replacement engine and installed in tractor - no loss of weekend time. <sup>[hw](/History/Walt)</sup>

-#### Jan 20th-23rd 1976 <sup>[hi](History-Idona)</sup>
+#### Jan 20th-23rd 1976 <sup>[hi](/History/Idona)</sup>

 - [Tom Cat](/Machine/Tomcat) Engine failure
 - Sunday outbound trip